ferseg/aktech/roadmap.md

 *rodrigo navarro. automatic standard template for tickets in jira* automate in Jira a template for tickets having a minimum set of information fields such as problem, acceptance criteria, what-to-do or solution explained, and point of contact.

 due date: michelle alvarado and rodrigo navarro are going to research the best way to implement such ticket automation in Jira, making it easy to export or install such templates within Jira environments.
 Be aware of how to keep versioning such templates.
+Check in date sep 15th.

 -----------------------------------